macs30122-winter23/final-project-ecoview/README.md

   - Data_Collection (any operation on getting data)
   - Data_Visualization (any code on visualizing)
   - preprocess (any script that contribute to raw_data, clean_data and the master table)
-  - analysis (any operation on the master table)
+  - Analysis (any operation on the master table)

 - [**Presentation**](https://github.com/macs30122-winter23/final-project-ecoview/tree/main/scripts)